-Customer Care Manager, CRM Intern, Digital Marketing Intern, Strategy Intern, Website Project Commissioner, Marketing Project Manager, Direct Marketing Specialist or Media Coordinator for example: the internship opportunities offered by the program at the end of the curriculum are multiple.
+Business Development Intern, Depositary Analyst, Financial Analyst, Financial Risk Manager, Operation Analyst, Research Content Manager, Risk Management Specialist, S&M Controlling Intern, Strategy & Corporate or Talent Acquisition Partner for example: the internship opportunities offered by the program at the end of the curriculum are multiple.

 The internship can be undertaken in France or abroad.
-Most students have done their internships in France, in Europe or in Asia for example.
+Most students have done their internships in Asia, in Europe, in Africa or in South America for example.

 The Master in Finance curriculum covers at least 70 percent of the CFA Program ‘Candidate Body of Knowledge’ (CBOK) and places a particular emphasis on the CFA Institute Code of Ethics and Standards of Practice.
 Consequently, it positions students well to obtain the Chartered Financial Analyst® (CFA) designation, which has become the most respected and recognized investment credential in the world.

 Through participation in the CFA Institute University Affiliation Program, IÉSEG is able to grant up to 19 student scholarships per year.
 Students who choose to participate in the CFA level 1 exam are offered 16 hours of coaching sessions.

 They are also provided with a unique opportunity to represent IÉSEG in the CFA Institute Research Challenge, an international student contest aimed at promoting best practices in equity research.